philipperolet/trg-players/project.md

 ## Now & next up
-- Make player implementation selection for the algorithm easy
-- ref: random player via an interface
 - player bug should stop the game
 - put specs back on for update-path-stack/mark-board?
 - make an experiment with 1000 rand games, compare avg step number with 95% conf interval on random variable and mean